Tunnel Boring Machine in Action

 Description:

-A crew of workers operates a boring machine for the cutting of the Fréjus Rail Tunnel (also known as Mont Cenis Tunnel).
+A crew of workers operates a boring machine for the construction of the Fréjus Rail Tunnel, also known as the Mont Cenis Tunnel.

-This machine, powered by compressed air, was designed to bore series of holes into the rock.
-It would take the crew six hours to bore between 90 and 100 holes, each 1.6 in (4 cm) wide and 31.5 in (80 cm) deep, except for a larger, center one, which would remain empty.
-The smaller holes were filled with powder, which was detonated in such a way that eight holes would explode simultaneously.
-The resulting excavation was about 27.5 in (70 cm) deep, 39 in wide, and, on average, 15.7 in (40 cm) high.
+This machine, powered by compressed air, was designed to bore a series of holes into the rock.
+The crew required six hours to drill between 90 and 100 holes, each measuring 1.6 in (4 cm) in diameter and 31.5 in (80 cm) deep, except for a larger central hole, which remained empty.
+The smaller holes were then filled with powder and detonated in a synchronized manner, causing eight holes to explode simultaneously.
+This process resulted in an excavation approximately 27.5 in (70 cm) deep, 39 in wide, and averaging 15.7 in (40 cm) in height.

-The initial fréjus Tunnel was 8 mi (12.8 km) long between Modane, France, and Bardecchia, Italy.
-Drilling started in August 1857 and it opened for traffic in September 1871.
+The original Fréjus Tunnel was 8 mi (12.8 km) long, connecting Modane, France, and Bardonecchia, Italy.
+Drilling began in August 1857, and the tunnel opened for traffic in September 1871.

 The caption reads in the original French: Machine perforatrice en action au tunnel du mont Cenis.